 Humulin R is the brand name for Eli Lilly's recombinant human regular insulin.
-The usual version of Humulin R is U-100 and contains 100 units of insulin activity per 1 milliliter of fluid.
-But there's also a rarely-used version called U-500.
+The usual version of Humulin R is U-100 and contains 100 units of insulin activity per 1 milliliter (mL) of fluid.
+But there's also a version called U-500.
 The U-500 insulin is 5 times more potent than U-100 insulin.
 U-500 insulin contains 500 units of insulin activity per 1 milliliter of fluid.
-People may need to use U-500 if their diabetes is not well-controlled with U-100.
+People may need to use U-500 if their diabetes is not well-controlled with U-100 or another strength such as U-200 and U-300.
 The U-500 version should be used only for patients requiring doses above 200 units a day.

 A mix-up may also occur if U-100 insulin and U-500 insulin are stored next to each other at the pharmacy, in the hospital or even in your home.
 Although the colors of the vials are different, if someone is not aware to look out for the concentration on the vials, the vials could be confused for one another.

-As of November 2016, a new syringe to administer concentrated Humulin R U-500 (insulin regular) has been made available from the manufacturer, BD.
+As of November 2016, a syringe to administer concentrated Humulin R U-500 (Regular insulin ) has been made available from the manufacturer, BD.
 The syringe measures U-500 insulin doses ranging from 25 units to 250 units in 5-unit segments.
 Prior to the release of the U-500 syringe, it was recommended to use a U-100 syringe or tuberculin syringe to administer U-500 insulin.
 But dosing errors frequently occurred to patients who drew doses from a vial into a U-100 or tuberculin syringe.
 Every unit on the U-100 syringe scale is equal to 5 units of U-500 insulin.
 So, a dose measuring “40” units in a U-100 syringe is really 200 units of U-500 insulin.
-With a tuberculin syringe, the U-500 insulin dose has to be measured in mL, not units.
+With a tuberculin syringe, the U-500 insulin dose must be measured in mL, not units.
 Both situations have led to serious insulin dosing errors.

 If you are uncertain how to use the new syringe, ask your pharmacist, doctor, or office nurse.